 Preschoolers can be notoriously picky eaters – and that’s if you can get one to sit still for a meal.

 A series of free, evidence-informed apps for preschool-aged children, developed by a Cornell researcher and colleagues, aims to encourage healthy eating behaviors and exercise.
-A majority of parents said the apps helped their children try new foods and raise their activity level, according to a study published in the Journal of Nutrition Education and Behavior on date.
+A majority of parents said the apps helped their children try new foods and raise their activity level, according to a study published in the Journal of Nutrition Education and Behavior on Sept.
+22.

 “Screens aren’t going away,” said Laura Bellows, associate professor of nutrition in the College of Human Ecology.
 “We want to substitute for sedentary screen time and give children active screen time instead.”